valju/helsinki/bicycle.md

 **'Disclaimer 1:'**  Electrically assisted **e-bikes** are now in.
 They always pass me in uphill like I would not even be moving...
 But they also cost a lot and maintenance requires professionals.

 **'Disclaimer 2:'** Before e-bikes the so called **fat bikes** were popular.
 Fat big tire that makes it easy to ride in the terrain.
-And seems you can also use it in snow or slush winter time.
+And seems you can also use it on snow or slush winter time.
 But again a bit more expensive, and I have no expertice on them.

 **'Disclaimer 3:'** In traditional bikes, many people like the 18-21-27-speed bicycles that have e.g. 3 sprockets=chainwheels in front and 6-9 sprockets at the back.
 They are extremely light on gear 1 and overall resistance/powerloss caused by the gears and axels is minimal.